Explore Your Career Interests

 Your career journey begins with exploring your personal interests, figuring out how those line up with a major and career academies, and considering different jobs.
 Each of these tools will help through that process.
 Every student’s first step should be to sign into Handshake, our online career portal.
 While you may not be ready to apply for jobs, this site will help you find our events, join Career Academies, and access additional resources.

-Attend Career Exploration, Resume and Cover Letter, LinkedIn labs and more.
+PDF Document: Attend Career Exploration, Resume and Cover Letter, LinkedIn labs and more.
 These introductory labs are offered regularly throughout the semester on afternoons and evenings, and occasionally on weekends.
-Please check Handshake for a full schedule and to RSVP.
+Please check Handshake for a full schedule and to RSVP–all of the labs are held in Brody Learning Commons 4040, on the B-level.
 PDF Document: Download the schedule to your right for a full list.

 Gain access to career advice from industry professionals, and see it all on video!
 CandidCareer.com features informational interviews to help you discover and explore your many career options.